Simardeep1098/CompanyManagementProgram/index.md

 ## Objective

-This project is an extension of the **Company Share-Registry Management Program** developed as part of the **ITECH2306 Agile Coding** course in Semester 1, 2023.
-The task was to build a Java-based application that helps manage company and investor information, as well as shareholding activities such as dividends, voting, and managing shareholder details.
+The goal of this project was to build a Java-based application that helps manage company and investor information, as well as shareholding activities such as dividends, voting, and managing shareholder details.
 The program uses Object-Oriented Programming principles and incorporates event-driven functionality in a GUI environment.

 ### Skills Learned
 - Object-Oriented Programming (OOP) in Java, focusing on concepts like inheritance, polymorphism, and encapsulation.